 - Changes to the distribution and sales channels

-In a crisis, you start to see the benefits of leveraging cleaner, more accurate data in the supply chain planning process.
-The more accurate the data that is integrated into the planning process, the more accurate predictions are.
+Amid disruption, it is easy to see the benefits of leveraging cleaner, more accurate data in the S&OP and supply chain planning process.
+The more precise the data integrated into the planning process, the more accurate predictions are.

 Planning Systems Maturity

-If your organization is going to factor in diverse and big data, then you definitely cannot rely on spreadsheets and old-fashioned, dated, and simplistic methodologies to search through historical data.
-These systems simply are not fit for the complexities of modern business, especially during a crisis.
+If your organization is factors and leverages substantial amounts of diverse data, you cannot rely on spreadsheets or legacy systems to search through historical data.
+These systems are not fit for the complexities of modern businesses, especially during large-scale supply chain disruption.

-The benefit of S&OP is the move toward algorithmic supply chain planning with the automation of key elements of decision-making.
+The benefit of modern S&OP and supply planning solutions is the move toward algorithmic supply chain planning with the automation of critical elements of decision-making.
 Forecasting should be as automated as possible so that planners are free to apply contextual knowledge of the changing circumstances and, in some cases, override and adjust the forecast accordingly.

-With automated forecasting, this also allows planners to take advantage of scenario planning to create “what-if” situations for various disruptions in supply and demand.
-This allows planners to react swiftly if the data starts to suggest a drift toward a scenario already played out and gain a competitive advantage.
+With automated forecasting systems, planners can take advantage of scenario planning to create “what-if” situations for various disruptions in supply and demand.
+The systems allow planners to react swiftly if the data suggest a drift toward a scenario and gain a competitive advantage.